Alfresco/docs-alfresco/desktop-sync/latest/admin/index.md

 ---
-title: Administration of Desktop Sync
+title: Administer Desktop Sync
 ---

+If you’re an IT administrator, you can configure a number of features to centrally manage your Desktop Sync clients.

 ## Manage automatic configuration updates